ibalosh/logilab/readme.md

 ## Data structures and algorithms

-Practice examples written in Javascript.
+Data structure and algorithm examples written in Javascript.
+Problems are grouped in folders by data structure or algorithm.